Roth Contribution Option

-An after-tax Roth contribution will reduce your take-home pay more than if you made an equivalent tax-deferred contribution because the Roth contribution is subject to income taxes when deducted from your paycheck.
+Roth contributions reduce your take-home pay more than if you made an equivalent tax-deferred contribution.
+This is because Roth contributions are subject to income taxes when deducted from your paycheck.

-Can I convert Roth contributions to pre-tax contributions if I change my mind?
+Can I convert Roth contributions to pre-tax contributions?

 No. Once you elect to make a Roth contribution, it is irrevocable.
 You can change future contributions to tax-deferred, but once the election has been made to designate a contribution as after-tax Roth you cannot change it to tax-deferred retroactively.

 Can I convert pre-tax contributions to Roth contributions?